10 Mukhi Rudraksha: Benefits, Price & Complete Wearing Guide (All Graha Protection)

 -

 Light the ghee lamp.
 Place it beside the plate.
-The ghee flame represents the light of Vishnu's consciousness — the eternal, unwavering flame of preservation and dharma.
+The ghee flame stands for the light of the consciousness of Sri Vishnuji, the eternal, steady flame of preservation and dharma.

 -

 Hold the Rudraksha in your right palm, cupped between both hands at chest height.
 Close your eyes.
 Take three deep breaths to centre yourself.
-Visualise Lord Vishnu in his four-armed form — Shankha (conch), Chakra (discus), Gada (mace), and Padma (lotus) — standing before you, his protective gaze enveloping you completely.
+Visualise Sri Vishnuji in his four-armed form, holding Shankha (conch), Chakra (discus), Gada (mace), and Padma (lotus), standing before you, his protective gaze enveloping you completely.

 -